randomCharacter/MRKIRM1-Projekat/README.md

-# Winsock Demo
+# Routing Protocol
-A Winsock client-server example using C++ on Windows
+Simple Routing Protocol example written with Winsock library using C++ on Windows